jackhexiangyu12/CSC254/A1_comparing_languages/README.md

 ## Features

+- Since we use dynamic programming (except for OCaml) and store trees as list of strings, our implementations perform better in both runtime and memory consumption.
-Our implementation in Prolog could print all possible trees without typing semicolons at the interpreter prompt.
+- Our implementation in Prolog can print all possible trees without typing semicolons at the interpreter prompt.

 ## Programming Experience